jenfly/datajam-python/SETUP.md

 > Note: Any existing system-wide Python installation on your computer won't be affected by installing Anaconda/Miniconda with the recommended default settings, as the distribution will be self-contained within your home directory.

 Below are a few different options for setting up your computer.
 You'll want to have the software installed and working properly before the workshop starts.
-Sometimes a few minor tweaks are needed to get the software working on different systems, so if you have any problems please email me (jenfly [at] gmail [dot] com) or ask for help at the workshop.
+Sometimes a few minor tweaks are needed to get the software working on different systems, so if you have any problems please message me on Discord or ask for help at the workshop.

 We have three options for this step.
 Jump to: